An open letter to the electronic music community, penned by Seth Troxler himself. This article was originally published on THUMP UK.

 Straight from Eric Prydz's Twitter, during Ultra.
 Sorry.

 I see some fucking crazy shit in clubs, and some fucking sad shit at festivals.
 It’s such a fine line.
 Like, that photo Eric Prdyz tweeted from Ultra?
 Of a girl doing lines of coke off another girls naked vagina?
 At a festival, that’s gross.
-In a dark club, it would be kind of hot.
+At Berghain, it would be kind of hot.
 In Berghain, that shit stands for freedom.
 At Ultra, it stands for excess and trash.

 The first time I ever played at Berghain, there was this big bear of a dude in assless leather chaps and a leather harness on the dance floor.
-I was playing ‘Yellow’ and when he bent over, this other guy came over and starts eating his ass.
+I was playing "Yellow" and when he bent over, this other guy came over and starts eating his ass.
 Everyone around them was just dancing and being all cool.
 I was like “……..that’s interesting”.
 But that’s a revolt against the world.
 That’s the freedom of the club.
 Falling in mud and getting cake thrown at you?
 That’s not freedom.
 You’re an idiot listening to shitty music.
+Just, stay classy kids.

 EDM IS NOT ABOUT MUSIC, IT'S ABOUT MONEY

 You can produce a huge festival and not be shitty, though.
-Look at Tomorrowlands in Belgium.
-It’s a huge festival, with almost the same acts at some of the major EDM festivals, yet so much quality and care is put into creating an experience.
+Look at TomorrowLand in Belgium.
+It’s a huge festival, with almost the same acts at somewhere like Electric Daisy Carnival, yet so much quality and care is put into creating an experience.
 Electric Daisy Carnival?
-It’s a stage in a parking lot, full of kids with fucking suckers in their mouths and gas masks on, getting wasted.
+It’s a stage in a parking lot, full of loads of kids with fucking suckers in their mouths and gas masks on, listening to horrible music.

 BUT, WHEN THE BUBBLE BURSTS, WE'LL HAVE A NEW GENERATION OF DANCE FANS